Richard Ned Lebow

-Richard Ned Lebow is an American political scientist best known for his work in international relations, political psychology, classics and philosophy of science.
+Richard Ned Lebow is an American political scientist best known for his work in international relations, political psychology, classics, and philosophy of science.

 He is Professor Emeritus of International Political Theory at the Department of War Studies, King's College London, Honorary Fellow of Pembroke College, University of Cambridge, and James O. Freedman Presidential Professor Emeritus at Dartmouth College.

 Lebow also writes fiction.
-He has published a novel and collection of short stories and has recently finished a second novel.
+He has published a novel and a collection of short stories and has recently finished a second novel.

 Early life and education

 Lebow was born in 1941 in France and was a refugee from Europe, the only member of his family to survive World War II.
 He was taken to an orphanage before being adopted by an American family and grew up in New York City.
 He graduated from Lynbrook Senior High School in 1959 in Long Island, New York.

 Lebow gained his BA degree from the University of Chicago, his masters from Yale University and his doctorate from City University of New York.